JetBrains/guide/site/dotnet/links/create-web-apis-with-aspnet-core-using-outside-in-tdd/index.md

   - /dotnet/tutorials/dotnet-days-online-2020/create-web-apis-with-aspnet-core-using-outside-in-tdd/
 ---

 In this session, I live-code a web API with ASP.NET Core from the business perspective with tests that won't get in the way.
-Starting from some requirements and the acceptance criteria, I write one acceptance test driving the outer loop of our test suite.
+Starting from some requirements and the acceptance criteria, I write one acceptance test-driving the outer loop of our test suite.
 I then use it as feedback for the progress of the implementation of the feature until it is completed, using unit tests.
 This is a technique that I've tried several times within delivery teams in the past, achieving amazing success.
 AFAIK, this technique was first presented in the book "Growing Object-Oriented Software, Guided by Tests" by Steve Freeman and Nat Price.

 ### About the Presenter